tomorrowevening/2023/docs/goals.md

 # Goals
-The whole point of this project is to try new things, learn from them, and share any useful feedback around the process.
+The whole point of this project is to try new things, learn from them, and share any useful feedback about the process.

 I specifically want to focus on meaningful animation that adds to the story/experience.

 - [ ] Camera Tracking from footage with real-time content